MichTronics/JS8Call-Bot/README.md

 ### TODO:
 ---

-If you want options or commands request them in issues.
+If you want options or commands request them in issues.<br>

 #### JS8Call